MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

   When set position of player (locally) in async: the value is used in that frame's physics calculation to get a new physics value is not seen until prePhysics of the next frame; in the meantime, the new (scene graph position) that you just is seen the rest of the frame.

-Note: player position refers to the location in the world of the "navel" (it is the hip joint in the skeleton)
+Note: player position refers to the location in the world of the "center of the hips" (it is the hip joint in the skeleton)

 Setting a player's position will require a network trip from server to player since player's are authoritative over their own position and pose.